KhaledAMRS/KhaledAMRS/README.md

 - The mechanism in Java by which one class acquires the properties (instance variables) and functionalities of another class is known as Inheritance.

 ### [OOP_Polymorphism_Overloading](https://github.com/KhaledAMRS/OOP_Polymorphism_Overloading/blob/master/readme.md)
+- Overloading: The same method can have multiple definitions. it takes different parameters and/or they have different return types.

 <br><br>